electron/electron/docs/tutorial/quick-start.md

 ##### Node.js API

 > NOTE: To access the Node.js API from the Renderer process, you need to set the `nodeIntegration` preference to `true` and the `contextIsolation` preference to `false`.
+Please note that access to the Node.js API in any renderer that loads remote content is not recommended for [security reasons](../tutorial/security.md#2-do-not-enable-nodejs-integration-for-remote-content).

 Electron exposes full access to Node.js API and its modules both in the Main and the Renderer processes.
 For example, you can read all the files from the root directory: